WCSCourses/YDMP/Implement your podcast.md

 Make sure you obtain consent for the podcast.
 Go HERE to view the talent release form which gives permission for the episode to be released.
 In addition, consent is needed for use of social media links and images for promotional purposes.

 ## SOPs and checklists
-Your Digital Mentor Podcast Toolkit consists of SOPs, checklists and templates for adaptation to your needs.Research outline and guest scoping.
+Your Digital Mentor Podcast Toolkit consists of SOPs, checklists and templates for adaptation to your needs.
 •	[Guest liason and email templates](https://github.com/WCSCourses/YDMP/blob/main/Guest%20liason%20email%20templates.pdf)
 •	[Talent release and consent for media and images form](https://github.com/WCSCourses/YDMP/blob/main/Guest%20information%20collection%20forms.pdf)
 •	[Recording SOP](https://github.com/WCSCourses/YDMP/blob/main/SOP%20Recording%20episode%20-%20Intro_outro%20template.pdf)